 Town School for Boys

 Located in San Francisco, Town School for Boys is a K-8 independent day school.
 Since its founding in 1939, Town School is committed to providing a dynamic and engaging environment that suits the developmental learning needs of boys.
 An intensive academic program is supplemented by fine arts offerings and outdoor education trips that take advantage of the school's Bay Area coastal location.
-Town School values academic excellence, respect for self and others, diversity and inclusivity, community service, and character development.
+Our teaching balances traditional methods with key student-centered approaches including inquiry and project-based learning.
+Town School values academic excellence, respect for self and others, diversity and inclusivity, community service, and social-emotional development.
 Town places a high value on maintaining a collegial atmosphere among faculty members.
-There an expectation of continuous growth and improvement for all faculty and strong support for a wide range of professional development opportunities.
+There is an expectation of continuous growth and improvement for all faculty and strong support for a wide range of professional development opportunities.

 Non-Discrimination Policy: Town School for Boys admits students of any race, color, religion, or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 The school does not discriminate on the basis of race, color, religion, sexual orientation, or national and ethnic origin in the administration of its educational policies, scholarship programs, athletic and other school-administered programs.